eps696/SDfu/README.md

 Other features:
 * Memory efficient with `xformers` (hi res on 6gb VRAM GPU)
+* Multi guidance technique for better interpolations
-* Use of special depth/inpainting and v2 models
+* Use of special inpainting and v2 models
 * Masking with text via [CLIPseg]
 * Weighted multi-prompts (with brackets or numerical weights)
 * to be continued..